Talakaveri

 Talakaveri or Talacauvery is the place that is generally considered to be the source of the river Kaveri and a holy place for many Hindus.
 It is located on Brahmagiri hills near Bhagamandala in Kodagu district (Coorg), in the South Indian state of Karnataka.
 It is located close to the border with Kasaragod district, Kerala.
 Talakaveri stands at a height of 1,276 meters above sea level.
 Despite its traditional status as the source of the Kaveri, there is no permanent visible flow from this place to the main rivercourse, except during the monsoon rains.

 A tank or kundike is erected on a hillside, at the place that is said to be the river's origin.
 It is also marked by a small temple, and the area is frequented by pilgrims.
 The river originates as a spring feeding this tank, which is considered to be a holy place to bathe on special days.
 The waters are then said to flow underground to emerge as the Kaveri river some distance away.
 The temple has been renovated extensively, most recently in 2007 by the state government.

 On Kaveri sankramana (colloquially changrandi) day, the first day of Tula Masa month of the Hindu calendar, which normally falls in mid-October, thousands of pilgrims from neighboring flock to the river's birthplace to witness the rise of the fountainhead, when water gushes up from the spring at a predetermined moment.
 The day is observed across pilgrim towns on the Kaveri's banks.

 Talakaveri is about 8 km away from Bhagamandala, 36 km from Panathur (Kerala) and 48 km from Madikeri, the headquarters of Kodagu district.

 Pilgrim center

-The temple here is dedicated to Goddess Kaveramma.
+The temple here is dedicated to Goddess Kaveramma or Kaveri.
 Other deities worshipped here are Lord Agasthiswara, which denotes the link between Kaveri and Sage Agasthya.

 The link between Kaveri and Lord Ganesha extends to Srirangam, in Lord Ganesha's role in setting up the Ranganatha temple there.

-The temple at Tirumakudalu Narasipura (confluence of Kabini, Kaveri and the legendary Spatika Sarovara)) is also dedicated to Agasthiwara.
+The temple at Tirumakudalu Narasipura (confluence of Kabini, Kaveri and the legendary Spatika Sarovara) is also dedicated to Agasthiwara.